ScriptedBits/Emulator-Auto-downloads/README.md

 ![GitHub issues](https://img.shields.io/github/issues/dbalcar/Emulator-Auto-downloads)

-# Welcome to the Emulator Auto-Download Project! #
+# Welcome to the Emulator Auto-Downloads Project! #

 Tired of scouring the web for emulators?

-Supercharge Your Retro Gaming Setup with a Click!
+Supercharge Your Retro Gaming Setup with one Click!

 Emulator Auto-Downloads is a passion project designed to save time by automating the download of the latest versions the top-tier gaming emulators.
 Powered by PowerShell, the **Emulator Auto-Downloads** takes the hassle out of finding and updating the best gaming emulators, letting you focus on your favorite retro and modern games.
 Whether you're setting up a new system or maintaining an existing one, this tool makes managing a wide range of emulators—from retro classics to modern consoles—effortless.